Silurian-Devonian Terrestrial Revolution: Effects on soil

-Effect on atmosphere, soil, and climate
+Effects on atmosphere and climate

-Early plants in the Ordovician and Silurian had limited bioengineering effects due to not having deep roots that would have broken up soil and regolith and increased weathering.
-Deep-rooted vascular plants, on the other hand, had drastic impacts upon soil, atmosphere, and oceanic oxygen composition.
-The Devonian Plant Hypothesis is an explanation about these effects upon biogeomorphic ecosystems of climate and marine environments.
 A climate/carbon/vegetation model could explain the effects of plant colonization during the Devonian.
-Expansion of terrestrial Devonian flora modified soil properties, increasing silicate weathering by way of rhizosphere development as evidenced by pedogenic carbonates.
-This caused atmospheric levels to fall from around 6300 to 2100 ppmv, although it also drastically reduced the albedo of much of Earth's land surface, retarding the cooling effects of this greenhouse gas drawdown.
-The biological sequestration of so much carbon dioxide resulted in the beginning of the Late Palaeozoic Ice Age at the terminus of the Devonian, together with the tectonic uplift of the continent Gondwana.
+Enhanced silicate weathering caused atmospheric levels to fall from around 6300 to 2100 ppmv, although it also drastically reduced the albedo of much of Earth's land surface, retarding the cooling effects of this greenhouse gas drawdown.
+The biological sequestration of so much atmospheric carbon dioxide resulted in the beginning of the Late Paleozoic icehouse at the end of the Devonian, together with the tectonic uplift of the continent Gondwana.
 However, an alternative hypothesis holds that land plant evolution actually decreased silicate weathering rates, instead causing a drop in atmospheric carbon dioxide levels through elevated organic carbon burial brought about by the formation of wetlands.
 Some palaeoclimatic simulations have found that depending on the circumstances, the spread of plants could temporarily increase pCO_{2} by promoting regolith growth that would hinder the ability of water containing dissolved carbon dioxide to percolate into bedrock.

+There was a well-defined, stepwise transition of Earth's atmosphere during the mid-Paleozoic from an atmosphere with relatively low oxygen to one with abundant oxygen, which fundamentally changed the geologic oxygen cycle.
+Atmospheric concentration oscillated between about 2% and 11% atm during the Cambrian to mid-Ordovician and around 13% atm during early Silurian, but rose to near modern-day levels (1 atm, about 21% mole fraction) in the Devonian and subsequently to a peak of over 1.6 atm (around 35% mole fraction) during the late Carboniferous and most of the Permian periods.
+This significant oxygen rise, known as the Paleozoic Oxygenation Event (POE), coincided with and was likely a direct result of the advent of terrestrial vascular plant expansion, since terrestrial florae get more direct sunlight (without the reflective and attenuative losses through water) and higher concentration of free carbon dioxide (around 400 ppm in current atmosphere vs. around 10 ppm in most surface waters) than aquatic florae.

-Oxygen levels rose as a direct result of plant expansion.
-With increased oxygenation came increased fire activity.
-Earth's atmosphere first became sufficiently high in oxygen to produce wildfires in the Pridoli, when the first charcoal evidence of wildfires is recorded.
+With increased atmospheric oxygenation also came increased spontaneous wildfires, and the Earth's atmosphere first became sufficiently high in oxygen to produce wildfires during the Pridoli, when the first charcoal evidence of wildfires is recorded.
 For most of the Early and Middle Devonian, the atmosphere was insufficiently oxygenated to enable significant fire activity.
 By the late Famennian, however, oxygen levels were high enough to enable wildfires to occur with regularity and on large scales, something which had not been previously possible due to the paucity of atmospheric oxygen.